Configuration/Tuning (Mecanum Rover)

 To configure set the following parameters:

-1. RM_MAX_SPEED [m/s]: This is the maximum speed you want to allow for your rover.
+RO_SPEED_LIM [m/s]: This is the maximum speed you want to allow for your rover.
 This will define the stick-to-speed mapping for position mode and set an upper limit for the speed setpoint for all auto modes.
+For mecanum rovers the speed is defined in the direction of travel (magnitude of the velocity vector consisting of the longitudinal and lateral speed).

 TIP